f3d-app/f3d/README_libf3d.md

 By Michael Migliore and Mathieu Westphal.

 libf3d is a BSD-licensed C++ library to open and render 3D meshes.
 It is of course used by F3D. libf3d API is simple and easy to learn.
 Python bindings are provided through pybind11.
+Java bindings are also available.

 # Getting Started